konnected-io/docs/security-alarm-system/setup/discovery.md

 1. Tap _Konnected Security_

-1. On the welcome screen, tap _Next_
+1. On the welcome screen, tap _Next_.

 1. The app will begin searching for your device on the network.
 The page will update after a few seconds when your device(s) are found.